cessar1/OnreadyExercise/README.md

 # OnreadyExercise
-Repository created to send a solution to an exercise proposed
+Repository created to send a solution for an exercise proposed